How do I join the club gymnastics team?

 What kinds of events do you have beyond practice?

 We have quite a few team dinners and usually hang out before and after meets.
-We have a few annual team events such as Switch Day (everyone does one event from the opposite gender’s sport) and Halloween in the Gym Day (gymnastics in costumes!).
+We have a few annual team events such as Switch Day (everyone does one event from the opposite gender’s sport) and a beach trip.
 We also have trips to gyms with pits in the area, as well as longer trips to world class training facilities like the International Gymnastics Camp.
-Finally, we sometimes take trips just for fun, such as a recent team trip to NYC.

 What other options are there for gymnastics in the Cambridge area?